 Car insurance can be expensive for anyone but, unfortunately, unemployed drivers tend to pay more than those in employment.
-It is still possible to find cheap car insurance if you're out of work, but you might just have to look a bit harder.
+It is still possible to find cheaper car insurance if you're out of work, but you might just have to look a bit harder.
 We'll explain how and why.

 In This Guide: